Why people are interested in traditional Chinese parenting

 There is some evidence in her favor.
 We know, for example, that parents who set high standards tend to have kids who are more successful at school.
 It’s also clear that Chinese parents tend to spend more time pushing their kids to study, practice, and achieve.

-So it’s doubtful that Chua’s tactics are as effective as she thinks, and recent research bears this out.
-As I note in this blog post, a new study testing Chua's ideas links “tiger parenting” with lower academic achievement and poorer emotional adjustment.
+So it’s doubtful that Chua’s tactics are as beneficial as she thinks, and recent research bears this out.

 What, then, can explain Chinese achievement?
 Decades of research suggests that Chinese kids have two big advantages, advantages that have little to do with authoritarianism: